See a list of chapters.

 avenues--as well as by colossal statues and interminable rows of rams,

-At the first pylons I have to make a detour.
-They are so ruinous that
+At the first pylon I have to make a detour.
+The walls are so ruinous that

 their blocks, fallen down on all sides, have closed the passage.
 Here

 used to watch, on right and left, two upright giants of red granite

 from Syene.
 Long ago in times no longer precisely known they were